merdok/homebridge-webos-tv/README.md

 - `ccRemoteRemap` [optional]
 Allows to remap the control center remote buttons.
 For possible values, see section below. **Default: no remap**
   - Set an object with the following properties: *arrowup*, *arrowdown*, *arrowleft*, *arrowright*, *select*, *back*, *playpause*, *information*
+  - For specific apps a dedicated configuration can be created, simply specify a property with the *appId* of the desired app as key and the value as object with the above properties
   - See example above on how the property should look like
 - `appButtons` [optional]
 Dedicated app buttons which will appear for the TV.
 Can be used to trigger automations and can be controlled by Siri. **Default: "" (disabled)**